pensjonatus/flash-fiction/blog/of-all-the-cuties.md

 ---
-title: 'Of All The Cuties'
+title: Of All The Cuties
 date: '2012-07-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I drove to her house to pick her up.
 At the screen door, she greeted me with a